JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 As I moved closer and started to notice a few shiny bits of hardware peeking through the sand.
 So I knelt down and moved some of the sand away with my hand and before you know it, I saw it: A wooden hatch leading to… Something below.

-I immediately got excited and called out to my freinds, “Hey!
+I immediately got excited and called out to my friends, “Hey!
 Come here!”
 And they did.

 “What is it?”
 Someone said.
 “It’s some kind of a hatch,” I said as we all gathered around the hatch to gawk at it.